gokay2027/deuForumApp/README.md

 # deuForumApp
 Dokuz Eylül University Forum App

+This project is developed to help students about their studentship conditions, there is three types of problems that students cope with in their life in Turkey,

+- First of all, Because of economic conditions, students have a huge difficulty to find a place to stay so the first category helps about this problem
+- Second, actually according to first problem, they may need money so the second category helps them advertise their stuff to sell.
+- And the third (the last one for now), as a teenager we all have relationship and social life, so third category is the "Addmision", they can talk about their feelings about their crush or talk about something special in real life.

+In the forum system, all students are registered using their student e-mail so, there is no any user can register from the outside of the university.

+Their completely anonim on the system they have username and they login the system using their usernames.

 Development Still in progress this code works and application can be used but there is some little requirements for the forum system.
 It is not completed yet.